Dzheky/monica-multi-arch/README.md

 # monicahq-multi-arch

-Monica HQ for ARM, ARM64 and AMD64
+In this repository you will soon find a docker image for Monica HQ that is actually multi-arch compatible.